Paul-Anderson2/deep-learning-challenge/README.md

 # deep-learning-challenge

-Storing files and data for Modeul 21 deep learning challenge
+Storing files and data for Module 21 deep learning challenge

 Code was created in and should be run in Google Colab.
 The csv file referenced exists there.